Grittie/PAD-7/docs/index.md

 # Documentation root

-Here you can find links to more specific info about everything in the project.
+Here you can find links to more specific info about every user story in the project.

 ## Java classes